Handmade Productions presents Tales and Trails: Threshold – Bringing the Light

 Where?

-of the people we work with throughout the project.
-They will invite friends, family and neighbours to join them for a memorable, bespoke event.
+We brought this captivating performance to the doorsteps, neighbourhoods, and community spaces of the people we worked with throughout the project.
+They invited friends, family, and neighbours to join them for a memorable, bespoke event.

 All good tales – and trails – have a beginning, middle and end … including ours!